 • S grade cars rarely come in for auction.

-• S grade is assigned to a car less than 1-year-old from the date of first registration.
+• A car gets S grade, which is less than 1-year-old from the date of first registration.

 • The entire car is as good as new.

-• Exterior and interior of the car are spotless.
+• Exterior and interior of the vehicle are spotless.

-• The car falls in grade 6 category when it exceeds a lifespan of 1 year, and the mileage lies between 10,000 to 30,000 km.
+• Vehicle falls in grade 6 category when it exceeds a lifespan of 1 year, and the mileage lies between 10,000 to 30,000 km.

 • The car is in immaculate condition from all aspects.

-• No repair work has been done with engine or body.
+• No repair work has been done with the engine or body.

-• These are old model cars with low mileage but immaculate condition.
+• These are old model cars with low mileage but an immaculate condition.

 • Grade 5 car has a mileage of less than 50,000 km.

-• Interior or exterior of a car may contain minor scratches or dents that are quite hard to notice.
+• Interior or exterior of a vehicle may contain minor scratches or dents that are quite hard to notice.

 • No signs of repair with the engine or body.

-• The car with the original mileage of less than 100,000 km is marked as a 4.5-grade car.
+• The grade vehicle is with the original mileage of less than 100,000 km is marked as a 4.5-grade car.

-• The car may contain minute scratches or dents with a negligible amount of body repair work.
+• The machine may contain minute scratches or dents with a negligible amount of body repair work.

 • No repair work with the engine has been done.